 Paediatric experience is required and our nurses must have experience working in a medical/surgical Unit, PICU, NICU, PACU, operating theatre, or A&E during the past two years.

-Operation Smile adheres to Global Standards of Care and ensuring the safety of our volunteers and patients is of the utmost importance.
+Operation Smile adheres to our Medical Global Standards and ensuring the safety of our volunteers and patients is of the utmost importance.
 Therefore we require our medical volunteers be active in their profession.
 We will accept retirees for up to two-years post retirement as long as the credentials are current and some form of education and applicable work (if only part-time) is continued.

 While ODPs play an important role in patient care in the United Kingdom, unfortunately licensing requirements from other countries preclude us from having ODPs in our programmes at this time.